-There are two major parts to the MBC test written communication (with two sections) and
+There are two major parts to the MBC test - written communication (with two sections) and oral communication (with one section).

 WRITTEN TEST

 Written A: listening comprehension

 Students listen to a recording from which they extract information to use appropriately in a specified writing task.
 They will hear the recording twice and are free to take notes as they wish.